At Tomorrow.io, the Space & Sensors team is pushing the boundaries of satellite hardware, advancing weather intelligence to new heights.

 - Generating and verifying satellite schedules

-Her day-to-day work varies significantly, reflecting the dynamic nature of working on satellites at a startup.
+The day-to-day work of the Mission Operations team varies significantly, reflecting the dynamic nature of working on satellites at a startup.
+Their responsibilities include:

-- Generate schedules: These schedules are uploaded to the satellite and define the list of tasks the satellite needs to execute.
+- Generating schedules that define the tasks the satellite needs to execute

-- Scan the Earth for weather data: This involves directing the satellite to scan the Earth and downlink the collected weather data back to Tomorrow.io’s platform for ingestion.
+- Directing the satellite to scan the Earth and downlink collected weather data

 What is ARENA?